Berrien County changes speed limits on Glenlord Road

 You can purchase a single day to read the paper online or for a better deal, click Purchase Subscription below to read it for just $10/month!

-Cloudy with rain developing this afternoon.
+Partly cloudy early then becoming cloudy with periods of rain this afternoon.
 High 54F.
 Winds E at 10 to 15 mph.
-Chance of rain 90%.
-Rainfall near a quarter of an inch..
+Chance of rain 90%..

 ST. JOSEPH — People driving along Glenlord Road in Lincoln and Royalton townships will need to take a second look at how fast they travel.